 The Able Outdoors Story

-“In the 80’s, the internet was still very new so there wasn’t much to be found in the way of disabled outdoors.
-There’s a lot more of it today, of course, but it’s still scattered all over the place.
-Able Outdoors is going to solve that problem.” – Chad W.
+“Back in the 80’s, the internet was still a baby so there wasn’t much to be found in the way of disabled hunting.
+There’s a lot more of it today, of course, but it’s still can be hard to find.
+Able Outdoors is hopefully going to solve this problem.” – C.W.

 Able Outdoors will be a reference for the able sportsman, their family members, and the professionals working in all types of therapeutic programs.
-We want to show people who think they can’t that they can.
+“We want to show people who think they can’t that they can.
 To show them where to go, how to do it, who to do it with, what equipment they’ll need and how to find it.
-We hope to reach those who have been lost and forgotten or been recently injured.
-Naturally, our goal is to inspire those people to get outside, and then come back to tell us about it so others can learn from their journeys.
+We want to reach those who have been lost and forgotten or been recently injured.” – C.W.

 “If you like to see accessible outdoor adventures and you enjoy learning more about staying active, regardless of your ability level, you’re going to want to stick around!
 We’ll be tackling year-round experiences, including sharing more about our every-day lives and what it is like living life from a wheelchair.
 Stay tuned!” – A.L.